syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Grouping.md

 ListBox items can be grouped by providing a heading (header) for each set of items.

-The grouped ListBox is created via databinding which is explained below.
+The grouped ListBox is created via data binding which is explained below.
 The data items can be categorized by using a specific field in the ListBox widget.

 The grouping will be defined based on the “GroupBy” property in fields object.